All online business owners and SEO agencies want to rank on Google.

 The Three Types Of Keywords:

-It’s best to sort keyword research into three different categories – short tail, medium tail, and long tail.
+It’s best to sort keyword research into three different categories – short tail, medium tail, and a long tail.

 These categories are based on how many words each phrase contains, which helps determine how competitive each phrase will be.